Ongoing career and professional development is important at UOW

 OFFICE FOR LEARNING AND TEACHING (OLT) GRANTS, AWARDS AND FELLOWSHIPS: $50 million in funding over four years will promote excellence in higher education learning and teaching.
 The Australian Awards for University Teaching comprise citations for Outstanding Contributions to Student Learning and awards for Programs and Teaching Excellence.
 Up to five national teaching fellowships, up to five mid-career fellowships, and several secondments to the Office will be offered.

-TEACHING AND PROFESSIONAL DEVELOPMENT PROGRAMS: Staff development is offered at faculty level through the Centre for Educational Development, Innovation and Recognition, which also facilitates free teaching-related seminars and workshops.
-Academic Staff Services also presents a program of courses, faculty-based workshops, seminars, symposiums and information sessions.
+TEACHING AND PROFESSIONAL DEVELOPMENT PROGRAMS: Staff development is offered at faculty level through Learning, Teaching & Curriculum team, which also facilitates free teaching-related seminars and workshops.

 UNIVERSITY LEARNING AND TEACHING COURSE: UOW's teaching development course is offered to all academic and casual teaching staff, and includes workshops and independent study projects related to your teaching.
 It is a compulsory part of probation and promotion.